actris-cloudnet/cloudnetpy/paper/paper.md

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.
-CloudnetPy covers the full Cloudnet processing chain starting from the raw measurements and providing roughly the same functionality as the original Cloudnet software written in Matlab and C (citation?).
-The outputs of the two programs are similar but not identical because several methods were revised during the refactoring process.
+CloudnetPy covers the full Cloudnet processing chain starting from the raw measurements and providing roughly the same functionality as the original, proprietary Cloudnet software written in Matlab and C. The outputs of the two programs are similar but not identical because several methods were revised during the refactoring process.
 For example, because most modern cloud radars are polarimetric, CloudnetPy uses linear depolarization ratio to improve the detection of melting layer and insects.
 Also the liquid layer detection is now based on the shape of lidar backscatter profile instead of threshold values [@TuononenEtAl19].
 Detailed verification of the updated methods is a subject of future studies.
-The CloudnetPy API is designed to serve the operational processing (What operational processing?), but it should be straightforward for site operators and scientific community with access to raw data to run the software, improve existing methods and develop new products.
+The CloudnetPy API is designed to serve the operational cloud remote sensing data processing in ACTRIS, but it should be straightforward for site operators and scientific community with access to raw data to run the software, improve existing methods and develop new products.

 # Acknowledgements

-The authors would like to thank the Academy of Finland for supporting the development of ACTRIS activities in Finland.
+The authors would like to thank Lauri Kangassalo for providing comments on the manuscript and the Academy of Finland for supporting ACTRIS activities in Finland.

 # References